 Queen Boudica – A British Celtic Hero of Independence

-Queen Boudica is one of the oldest and most famous heroines of old British history and mythology.
+Queen Boudica is one of the oldest and most famous heroines of old British history.
 She was the wife of Celtic Iceni king Prasutagus, although it’s fairer to say that Prasutagus was the husband of queen Boudica.

 Like many other warrior women in the world’s history, Boudica is famous for leading a valiant but ultimately unsuccessful and tragic revolt against an occupying power – in her case, against the Roman Empire.